pixeltris/USharp/README.md

 you can compile the solution automatically by using the "USharpGen compile" command.
 If the command produces an error, try deleting the modules folder, regenerate the modules, and then compile manually.

+_Note: If your managed solution can't resolve UnrealRuntime/UnrealEngine references_
+- If you change the name of your project, or move around your usharp plugin folder or project folder, please follow these steps.
+- Delete the ".usharpGenerated" and "USharp.ProjectGeneratedVariables.props" files from your project managed folder.
+- Open Up Your Project and Your References Should Be Regenerated.
+- Regenerate the modules if your UnrealEngine reference still can't be resolved.

 # Optional Mono / .NET Core Setup

 _Mono And .NET Core may not work as intended._